Chapter 5.40

 ii.
 An owner may request the animal be housed in a facility licensed to board and care for animals, at the owner’s expense.

 c.
-It shall be an affirmative defense to charges under subsection (B)(2)(b) of this section that the actual or intended victim of any attack has made an unlawful entry into the dwelling of the animal’s owner or is threatening or attacking an owner of the animal.
+It shall be an affirmative defense to charges under subsection (B)(2)(b) of this section that the actual or intended victim of any attack has made an unlawful entry into the property of the animal’s owner or is threatening or attacking an owner of the animal.

 3. Wild and Dangerous Animals.